 Section 1.
-This constitution may be amended at an annual meeting of the Association by an affirmative vote of two thirds of the designated representatives of institutional and provisional institutional members present and voting.
+This constitution may be amended at an annual meeting of the Association Association or in February to coincide with annual board elections by an affirmative vote of a majority of the CEOs or top representatives of institutional and provisional institutional members voting.
 Amendments shall not alter the purposes of this Association to operate exclusively for charitable and educational purposes and in a manner that makes this Association tax exempt and the donations to it deductible from taxable income to the extent allowed by the Internal Revenue Code.
 Written notice of any proposed amendment in the constitution shall be sent to all members of the Association at least 30 days prior to the date of the annual meeting.

 Section 2.
-A referendum to the constitution may be authorized by an affirmative vote of two thirds of the designated representatives of institutional and provisional institutional members present and voting at an annual meeting.
+A referendum to the constitution may be authorized by an affirmative vote of the majority of the CEOs or top administrators of institutional and provisional institutional members present and voting.
 An affirmative vote of two thirds of the institutional and provisional institutional members shall be necessary to amend the constitution through a referendum, provided that at least two thirds of the institutional and provisional institutional members respond to such a referendum.
 The Board shall be responsible for conducting a referendum.